Complex and Complicated Migraine - The Scoop

 If your doctor tells you that you have "complex" or "complicated" Migraine, ask if that's a description or your diagnosis.
 If the response is that it's your diagnosis, a second opinion to get a more complete and accurate diagnoses is in order.
 Migraine can be confusing, but we can reduce that confusion by educating ourselves and not hesitating to ask our doctors when we have questions.

-What type or types of Migraine we have – and yes, we can have more than one – is so integral to taking care of ourselves that it’s something we must know.
-If your doctor doesn’t know enough about Migraine to diagnose, then he or she shouldn’t be your choice for treating you for Migraine.
-Consider a new doctor (see Is It Time for a New Migraine Doctor?), get an accurate diagnosis, and work with your doctor toward the best Migraine management possible.
+What type or types of Migraine we have - and yes, we can have more than one - is so integral to taking care of ourselves that it's something we must know.
+If your doctor doesn't know enough about Migraine to diagnose, then he or she shouldn't be your choice for treating you for Migraine.
+Consider a new doctor, get an accurate diagnosis, and work with your doctor toward the best Migraine management possible.